see also: github

 Think of LFU (least frequency used) cache management policy

-the KV cache for each sequence in a particular layer is allocated on the GPU as a # attention heads sequence length tensor.
+the KV cache for each sequence in a particular layer is allocated on the GPU as a # attention heads XX sequence length tensor.

 Important